biran922/biran922/README.md

 **Hi ✌, I’m Biran Fridman.**

-**currently studying BSC in software engineering at Ort Braude college!**
+**currently studying BSC in software engineering at Ort Braude college and working in a student position at Elbit Systems**

 ___________________________